 From 1861 to 1865 Virginia stood at the center of a military and social revolution.
 How we define freedom, liberty, patriotism, and nation today is directly related to the diverse experiences of the individuals who participated in the Civil War.

-3. The educator will share and discuss the primary and secondary sources associated with the Civil War.
+3. The educator will show students primary and secondary sources used during the Civil War.

-4. The program will end with time for a Questions and Answers period.
+5. The program will end with time for Questions and Answers.

 The participant will:

-- understand the effect the American Civil War had on the nation
+-understand the effect the Civil War had on the nation.

 |National/Common Core Standards to which this program aligns||